-Weekend workshops with Neil Hague coming in 2018
+Weekend Shamanic Art workshops with Neil Hague and Angela Ferreira in 2018

 “Images derive from the fountainhead of human life, the heart, the solar centre, ancient memories in the blood and the polarity of the fire of the spirit.”

-The workshops consist of art-based exercises guided by visionary artist and author Neil Hague and shamanic drumming, journeying facilitated by both Neil and Angela.
+The workshops consist of both art-based exercises guided by visionary artist and author Neil Hague and shamanic drumming, journeying facilitated by both Neil and Angela.
 Both days will see participators enter into the ‘power of the circle’ through ‘scared ceremonial drumming’, and storytelling, with a view to unlocking individual connections worlds beyond the five senses.
-The aim of the workshops and private tuition is to offer a platform for individual creativity; to allow for expression of self-knowledge and true understanding of our multi-dimensional self.
-Whether in a workshop setting, or one to one tuition, Neil uses art in a myriad of forms to gain access to the ‘creative imagination’ and awaken the shamanic process within those that attend.
-Individuals who join Neil on the workshops are given the opportunity to nurture knowledge and understanding of their creative abilities, and through this, tap into their multi- dimensional self.
+The aim of the workshop is to offer a platform for individual creativity; to allow for expression of self-knowledge and true understanding of our multi-dimensional self.
+Neil uses art in a myriad of forms to gain access to the ‘creative imagination’ and awaken the shamanic process within those that attend.
+Individuals who join Neil and Angela are given the opportunity to nurture knowledge and understanding of their creative abilities and their inner sight so to ‘tap into’ their multi-dimensional self.

 As part of the workshops Neil will give small presentations on the ‘nature of reality’ and how art is the first (universal) language.
 Through many years of making images, travelling to sacred sites and looking into oral traditions, he will talk about the dreamtime, symbols, archetypes, historical artists, human divine form and how the power of the visionary within us all can open our hearts.
 The workshops are designed to take those that participate on an individual journey into understanding who we really are and what we are capable of.